R-loop: R-loops as genetic damage

 When unscheduled R-loops form, they can cause damage by a number of different mechanisms.
 Exposed single-stranded DNA can come under attack by endogenous mutagens, including DNA-modifying enzymes such as activation-induced cytidine deaminase, and can block replication forks to induce fork collapse and subsequent double-strand breaks.
 As well, R-loops may induce unscheduled replication by acting as a primer.

 R-loop accumulation has been associated with a number of diseases, including amyotrophic lateral sclerosis type 4 (ALS4), ataxia oculomotor apraxia type 2 (AOA2), Aicardi–Goutières syndrome, Angelman syndrome, Prader–Willi syndrome, and cancer.
+Genes associated with Fanconi anemia also seem to be important for the maintenance of genome stability under conditions where R-loops accumulate.

-R-loops, Introns and DNA damage
+R-loops, introns and DNA damage

 Introns are non-coding regions within genes that are transcribed along with the coding regions of genes, but are subsequently removed from the primary RNA transcript by splicing.
 Actively transcribed regions of DNA often form R-loops that are vulnerable to DNA damage.
 Introns reduce R-loop formation and DNA damage in highly expressed yeast genes.
 Genome-wide analysis showed that intron-containing genes display decreased R-loop levels and decreased DNA damage compared to intron-less genes of similar expression in both yeast and humans.
 Inserting an intron within an R-loop prone gene can also suppress R-loop formation and recombination.
 Bonnet et al. (2017) speculated that the function of introns in maintaining genetic stability may explain their evolutionary maintenance at certain locations, particularly in highly expressed genes.